Optimal Data-Based Binning for Histograms: The Piecewise-Constant Density Model

 \subsection{The Likelihood of the Piecewise-Constant Model}

-The likelihood function is a probability density that when multiplied by $dx$ describes probability that a datum point $d_n$ is found to have a value in the infinitesimal range between $x$ and $x + dx$.
-For $d_n$ to have a value of $x$ occurring in the $k^{th}$ bin, the likelihood is simply the probability density in the region defined by the bin
+The likelihood function is a probability density that when multiplied by $dx$ describes the probability that a datum $d_n$ is found to have a value in the infinitesimal range between some number $x$ and $x + dx$.
+Since we have assumed that there is no additional measurement uncertainty associated with each datum, the likelihood that $d_n$ will have a value between $x$ and $x + dx$ falling within the $k^{th}$ bin is given the uniform probability density in the region defined by that bin

 where $I$ represents our prior knowledge about the problem, which includes the range of the data and the bin alignment.
 For equal width bins, the likelihood density reduces to

 For $N$ independently sampled data points, the joint likelihood is given by